 - Biology AP, Chemistry, Chemistry AP, Physics, Physics AP

 - Studio Art II or III, Music Theory AP or Introduction to Art

 Sixth Form (12th grade)

 As a senior, you are required to take American Studies.
-In addition, you must also choose at least three additional classes.
+You must also choose at least three additional classes.

-- Pre-calculus, Finite Mathematics, Calculus (Regular, AB or BC), Linear Algebra, or Statistics AP
+- Precalculus, Finite Mathematics and Introduction to Statistics, Calculus (Regular, AB or BC), Linear Algebra, or Statistics AP

 - Biology AP, Chemistry AP, Physics, Physics AP, Anatomy and Physiology, or Environmental Science

 - French (III, IV or V*), Spanish (III, IV, V* or VI*), or Chinese ( III, or IV)